How to Buy Life Insurance in Canada: 7 Easy Steps

 Debt Payoff + Income Replacement x Years Needed + Mortgage Balance + Education Funding

-Step 2: Choose your Types of Life Insurance
+Step 2: Choose the Right Types of Life Insurance

 Term life insurance offers protection for a specific period, or “term,” such as 10, 20, or 30 years.
-It’s designed to provide a death benefit only if you pass away during the term.
+If you pass away during this term, your beneficiaries receive a death benefit.
+If the term ends and you are still living, the coverage expires (though many policies offer options to renew or convert).

-Permanent life insurance covers you for life, as long as you continue to pay the premiums.
-It also includes a savings component that builds cash value over time.
+Permanent life insurance provides coverage for your entire life, as long as you pay the premiums.
+It also includes a savings component, known as “cash value,” that grows on a tax-deferred basis over time.
+There are two main types: whole life and universal life.

 While term life insurance is more affordable when you’re young and healthy, permanent life insurance becomes cost-effective as you get older, especially if you need lifelong coverage.

-That said, term life insurance is a good choice if you need temporary coverage for things like final expenses or paying off debts.
-On the other hand, permanent life insurance is better suited if you want lifelong protection into retirement and value the cash accumulation.
+When to choose term or permanent life insurance?
+Term life insurance is a good choice for covering temporary needs with a defined end date, such as paying off a mortgage or protecting your children until they are financially independent.
+On the other hand, permanent life insurance is better suited if you want lifelong protection for estate planning or final expenses and value the cash accumulation.

 Some top life insurance companies in Canada include: